Bill MacCormick interview | Quiet Sun, Matching Mole and 801

-What was it like working with Robert Wyatt?
+What was it like to collaborate with Robert Wyatt?
 What exactly happened after the accident?

 Robert, along with my brother, were the two most important musical influences on me.
 I can never thank him enough for having sufficient faith in me to be a member of Matching Mole.
 I would have left the music business in 1971 except for him.
 Working with Robert was always fun and funny.
 Lots of laughs off stage and fantastic enjoyment on stage.
 We see one another every now and then but it’s like we’ve been in touch regularly whenever we meet.
 Last time I saw him was after he’d been given a Gold Badge by the British Academy of Songwriters and Composers.
 We sat outside his hotel overlooking Green Park and talked for a couple of hours.
 As ever, fun and funny.